morgan-kn/todoistg_bot/README.md

 _/start_ -> Send a message when the command /start is issued.

+_/filter id -> shows list of tasks with priority equal to id

+Priorities:
+Low -> 0
+Medium -> 1
+High -> 2

 If one types word that is not a command, bot repeats it and points out that it doesn't know this command.